emleddin/research-scripts/LICHEM-tools/README.md

 ## `swapsies.py`
 This script is a combination of `mda-qm-part1.py` and `mda-qm-part2.py`.
-"Swapsies" is putting the product QM region into the reactant MM prior to reoptimizing the product, likely because the MM environment migrated a lot between independent reactant and product optimizations.
+"Swapsies"<sup>*</sup> is putting the product QM region into the reactant MM prior to reoptimizing the product, likely because the MM environment migrated a lot between independent reactant and product optimizations.
 The script takes in the regions file and the reactant and product XYZ files.